opensearch-project/documentation-website/_clients/java-rest-high-level.md

 ## Security

-Before using the REST client in your Java application, you must configure the application's truststore to connect to the security plugin.
+Before using the REST client in your Java application, you must configure the application's truststore to connect to the Security plugin.
 If you are using self-signed certificates or demo configurations, you can use the following command to create a custom truststore and add in root authority certificates.

 If you're using certificates from a trusted Certificate Authority (CA), you don't need to configure the truststore.